March 14, 2022

 How to best learn “De” and “Het”

 It may seem difficult now to remember all those rules and start practising, but with time it will become natural and you will subconsciously match the correct article with the word.
 A good way to reinforce this is to learn the article along with the word.
 For example, let’s use the noun bloem – don’t learn the word by itself, just try to remember that a flower is de bloem.
-You can ready about that and other secrets of polyglots in this article.
+For more tipps are tricks read our articles about the tips and tricks for effective language learning.

 In the Taalhammer app, in the editor and in the provided Dutch collections, you are given nouns with the correct articles, so you don’t have to look them up on your own to check if a word has the correct article.
 You are also given complete sentences so you can see how to use them in practice.